Skip to content

 Improved accuracy and compliance

 Automated payroll systems apply consistent calculation rules every cycle, removing the human variability that produces most compliance failures.
 Tax rate updates deploy automatically.
 Overtime thresholds apply correctly by employee classification and state.
 Garnishment priority rules run in the correct sequence.
-The compliance benefit compounds for businesses with employees in multiple states, where manually tracking dozens of jurisdiction-specific requirements is the most common source of payroll penalties.
+The compliance benefit compounds for businesses with employees in multiple states, where tracking dozens of jurisdiction-specific requirements manually is the most common source of payroll penalties.

 Reducing human errors